 I have no problem with Levine’s methods, which are probably helpful to some people.
 Nor do I object to his attempt to move psychotherapy on from the dogmas of the 1970s.
-The trouble is twofold: Levine thinks his ideas are much more important and generally applicable than they are, and in seeking to critique the excessive emphasis on emotional ‘catharsis’ that characterized some 1970s therapies, he produces a theory so far at odds with reality that it’s liable to make things worse not better.
+The trouble is twofold: Levine thinks his ideas are much more important and generally applicable than they are, and in seeking to critique the excessive emphasis on emotional ‘catharsis’ that characterized some 1970s therapies, he falls into a reductive denial of the role of feeling in human life.

 Levine’s thinking is characterized by a firm rejection of the idea that the way to mental health is through the experience of unconscious feelings, an approach that emerged from the anti-intellectualism of the 1960s, and was embodied most influentially in Arthur Janov’s The Primal Scream (1970), which sold over a million copies, making it one of the best-selling psychology books of all time.